Following is a list of frequently asked questions students have regarding Concordia University Commencement.

 When will I receive my diploma?

 All degree candidates participating in commencement will receive a blank diploma cover at the ceremony.
-Upon confirmation you have completed your degree requirements and your degree has been awarded, your diploma will be mailed to the address indicated on your graduation application approximately six to eight weeks after your graduation date.
-If this address has changed, contact the Registrar’s office immediately.
+Your final degree requirements will be certified and your degree will be awarded 4-6 weeks from the submission of your final grade(s).
+Your diploma will be mailed to the address indicated on your graduation application approximately six to eight weeks after your graduation date.
+If your address has changed, contact the Registrar’s office immediately.

 Please note: The diploma is a ceremonial document only and the receipt of a diploma does not, in itself, testify to completion of your degree.
 The official record of degree completion will be stated on your academic transcript.